istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Deploy the sample application {#bookinfo}

-You’ll use the sample [bookinfo application](/docs/examples/bookinfo/), which is part of your Istio download from previous steps.
+You’ll use the sample [bookinfo application](/docs/examples/bookinfo/), which is part of the Istio distribution that you downloaded above.
 In ambient mode, you deploy applications to your Kubernetes cluster exactly the same way you would without Istio.
 This means you can have your applications running in your Kubernetes before you enable ambient mesh, and have them join the mesh without needing to restart or